medic/cht-docs/content/en/apps/guides/hosting/offline.md

 An offline CHT server is most appropriate for a development environment.
 There are serious implications to consider before deploying an offline instance per our [existing requirements]({{< relref "requirements#considerations" >}}).

-Additionally, if users are going to migrate between offline locations with the same domain name, always ensure a different login and password is used.
-This will prevent a client from another CHT instance trying to synchronize with a CHT instance it shouldn't synchronize with, possibly causing data corruption.
+Additionally, if users are going to migrate between offline locations with the same domain name, always ensure different login and passwords are used for all users across instances.
+This will prevent a client from another CHT instance trying to synchronize with a CHT instance it shouldn't synchronize with, possibly causing data corruption or privacy issues through unintended data access.

 ## Requirements